 Lytle Street is Hazelwood Green’s only north-south Secondary Street and serves as the site’s main pedestrian-oriented street, where active ground floor uses and pedestrian activity shall be focused and concentrated.
 The street will be monitored for performance to advance future duplication.
 It is anticipated that Lytle Street will incorporate public amenities, public art installations and interventions, and facilities to accommodate festivals, block parties, and other special events in coordination with activity on the Plaza.

-The Lytle Street project also includes Street “C” (street name to be determined), which is designed in the same vein as Lytle with the main exception of 11-foot travel lanes (instead of 10-foot) to better accommodate larger vehicles, i.e. trucks and buses.
+The Lytle Street project also includes Beehive Street, which is designed in the same vein as Lytle with the main exception of 11-foot travel lanes (instead of 10-foot) to better accommodate larger vehicles, i.e. trucks and buses.
 Both of these streets, along with a temporary parking lot and the completion of Blair Street (and the CSX canopy) are underway this fall.
-It is expected that Lytle Street and Street “C” will be completed and opened to the public by the end of 2019.
+It is expected that Lytle Street and Beehive Street will be completed and opened to the public by the end of 2019.